1099-K Federal Tax Reporting

 What is a TIN?

 For U.S. taxpayers, a TIN is required by the IRS for the administration of the tax laws.
 In most cases, your TIN is either your Employer Identification Number (EIN) or your Social Security Number (SSN).
-User accounts with the same SSN or EIN will receive one 1099-K reflecting the aggregate amount of all gross receipts and payment transactions associated with that SSN or EIN.
+User accounts with the same SSN or EIN will receive one 1099-K reflecting the aggregate amount of all gross receipts and payment transactions associated with that SSN or EIN, along with the name and address associated with that TIN in your account as of December 31st.

 What if I don't have a TIN (SSN or EIN) on file?